Rofiaziztr/Profile-Page-Johan-Liebert/README.md

 # Profile-page-Johan-Liebert

-This is my project to accomplish the last task in a course in event IDCamp X Dicoding I use basic web programming language like HTML, CSS, and Javascript.
+This is my project to accomplish the last task in a basic course in event IDCamp X Dicoding I use basic web programming language like HTML, CSS, and Javascript.
 And additionally I use JQuery for interactivity and much more simpler than vanilla javascript, It's just a beginner project, please don't judge me or hate me so hard, I just want to learn with joy, tysm.